-Material U.S. federal tax considerations The exchange of notes will not be a taxable event for U.S federal income tax purposes.
-For a discussion of the exchange agent for the notes (the "Exchange Agent").
+Certain U.S. federal tax considerations The exchange of notes will not be a taxable event for U.S federal income tax purposes.
+For a discussion of certain material U.S. federal income tax considerations relating to the exchange, ownership and disposition the exchange agent for the notes, or the Exchange Agent.

-Wells Fargo Bank, National Association, the trustee under the indenture governing the notes, is serving as Exchange agent restrictions on transfer provided in the private notes and in the indenture governing the private notes.
+Exchange agent Wells Fargo Bank, National Association, the trustee under the indenture governing the notes, is serving as restrictions on transfer provided in the private notes and in the indenture governing the private notes.
 In general, the private notes may not be offered or sold, unless registered under the Securities Act of 1933, as amended (the "Securities Act"), except pursuant to an exemption from, or in a transaction not subject to, the Securities Act and applicable state securities laws.
 We do not currently plan to register the private notes under the Securities Act.

-If you do not exchange your private notes for exchange notes, you will continue to be subject to the Consequences of failure to exchange exchange offer satisfies this right.
+Consequences of failure to exchange If you do not exchange your private notes for exchange notes, you will continue to be subject to the exchange offer satisfies this right.
 After the exchange offer is completed, you will no longer be entitled to any exchange or registration rights with respect to your private notes.